 Copyright does not protect facts, ideas, systems, or methods of operation, although it may protect the way these things are expressed.
 Check out some scenarios to clarify your understanding of what can be copyright protected and what can’t.

-Copyright law impacts information production and especially, dissemination.
-Since creators automatically retain five exclusive rights under copyright, the law limits how a work can be used and distributed.
+Copyright law impacts information production and dissemination.
+Since creators automatically retain five exclusive rights as copyright holders, the law limits how a work can be used and distributed.
 This can make it challenging to integrate intellectual materials into educational settings.

 There are a couple limitations to exclusive copyrights worth mentioning, especially in an educational context.